Text version of this lessonExpand

 | Policy or page inconsistency | Site or brand operations | Review instability and lower credibility | Every major page change should include feed QA |

-Document feed ownership with a simple RACI
+Document feed responsibility with a simple RACI

 The fastest way to lose control of Merchant Center is to let every team assume someone else will fix it.
 A lightweight RACI is enough: who is responsible for the fix, who approves the final state, who must be consulted, and who simply needs visibility.